azole/laravel58-bref-cdk/README.md

 This workshop relies on Laravel, Bref and CDK.

-If you don't know what Bref is or what CDK is, please recap these references listed as below.
+If you don't know what Bref is or what CDK is, please recap these references listed below.

 ### Laravel